-Indeed, these clews were decisive and vital to the case, and all that was needed was to find the culprits.
+Indeed, these clues were decisive and vital to the case, and all that was needed was to find the culprits.
 The relevant evidence that was ascertained that night proved to bear fruition.
 I did not sleep much that whole night afterwards, and when I awoke in the morning, I woke to the egregious distortion of the newspapers.
 The following was a cutting from the newspaper.

 -Cutting from the London Gazette 14 March 1891,

 From the little details divulged by the police, the victim's name was Sally Doyle, a poor prostitute, who was found dead.
 Her head was dissevered from her torso, as with the others victims.
-But yet, the strange and ominous foreboding, is that the murder occurred outside of the usual area of the East End of London, and a strange inscription of Shakespeare was engraved on a tree.
+But the strange and ominous foreboding, is that the murder occurred outside of the usual area of the East End of London, and a strange inscription of Shakespeare was engraved on a tree.

-Nothing is still known about the identity of the killers, and the queen herself, has asked that the Metropolitan Police solicit the service and assistance of the Prefecture of Paris.
+Nothing is still known about the identity of the killer or killers, and the queen herself, has asked that the Metropolitan Police solicit the service and assistance of the Prefecture of Paris.
 We shall keep the public as usual, informed of any new details from the case.

-Of course it was not welcomed news for us, and it was nothing more than a vilification or diatribe expounded, through journalistic rubbish and repugnance, by the editor a Mr Maxwell.
+Of course it was not welcomed news for us, and it was nothing more than a vilification or diatribe expounded, through journalistic rubbish and repugnance, by the editor, a Mr Maxwell.
 Although I was not overtly pleased to wake up reading the printed invective words of the newspaper, I was mostly concerned, with the recent evidence that was found at the crime scene.
 The strands of hairs of the animal retrieved were examined thoroughly and efficaciously by the lens of a magnifying glass, as forensic proof.

-Yet in the end, nothing precisely or accurately was proved, about the origin of the beast, except that it perhaps was common to any known specie of large canines in the country.
+Yet in the end, nothing precisely or accurately was proved, about the origin of the beast, except that it perhaps was common to any known species of large canines in the country.
 But I was mostly eager to determine to whom these objects had belonged to.
 Harrison had revealed to me that the manufacture of the watch was foreign American, as well as the handkerchief that was French.

 After perusing through the newspapers, I found a local theatre that had a certain man that spoke with a Welsh accent.
 His name was Dylan Craddock, and immediately I remembered the initials of D C that were engraved in the watch and handkerchief.
 I had asked for his whereabouts and was told he was in his dressing room, as he was preparing for his next performance.
-I discovered that the inscription was a fragment that belonged to Shakespeare's Julius Caesar.
+I knew that the inscription was a fragment that belonged to Shakespeare's Julius Caesar.
 He was performing that particular play in London.

 'Mr Craddock, I shall not take much of your time sir.
 If I may impose upon you could we arrange to speak this day, about a matter that is extremely important', I said.

 'The riddle of the skull murders I presume, and you are wondering where I have been, and if I am behind the murders.
-I shall not take your assumption, with an effrontery or indifference, solely because I am Welsh and eccentric as Oscar Wilde Detective Crow.
+I shall not take your assumption, with an effrontery or indifference, solely because I am Welsh and eccentric as Oscar Wilde inspector.
 I am not inclined to dwell in such a facile manner, within my histrionic laurels or accolades.
 And as for your invitation, I shall have to defer, since I have several acts, and shall be leaving London soon.
 Please accept my cordial invitation to stay, and see the play in the proscenium.
-Do you not enjoy Shakespeare detective?'
+Do you not enjoy Shakespeare inspector?'
 He replied.

 'I dread I shall have to defer as well, for I must continue with the case sir'.

-I looked into his haughty eyes, and uttered, 'I shall be extremely satisfied sir'.
+I looked into his haughty eyes and uttered, 'I shall be extremely satisfied, sir'.

 His last response was then interpreted as a quirk and visible sign of his histrionic hauteur.
 I perceived in him an eccentric and austere individual, who possessed the qualities of the culprit.
-But yet, this was not enough to arrest him, on a good suspicion.
+But this was not enough to arrest him, on a good suspicion.
 He smiled, with a devilish grin on his face, as he excused himself.
 I felt a unique chill in me, as the wind entered through the window.